No description

 Hero Redis

-A high-performance, Redis-compatible server built on redb with ChaCha20-Poly1305 encryption and dual authentication modes.
+A high-performance, Redis-compatible server built on redb with ChaCha20-Poly1305 encryption and secret-based authentication.

 Features

-• Redis Protocol Compatible - Works with any Redis client including Redis Desktop Manager
+• Redis Protocol Compatible - Works with redis-cli and any Redis client library

 • Persistent Storage - Data stored in redb (pure Rust embedded database)